affinidi/affinidi-trust-registry-rs/README.md

 ## Key Components

-- **`http-server`**: RESTful API server implementing TRQP endpoints for recognition and authorisation queries.
-- **`didcomm-server`**: Secure, encrypted messaging interface using DIDComm protocol for CRUD admin operations.
+- **`trust-registry`**: Unified server providing both RESTful API (TRQP endpoints for recognition and authorisation queries) and optional DIDComm messaging interface for CRUD admin operations.

 - **Storage backends**: Storing authoritative records about the entities for querying.
 It supports the following storage types:
   - CSV file storage